 - Lunch and snacks to eat

 - (Click here to read our full What to Bring on a Hike list)

 Reasons you might not enjoy this hike

-- Parts of the trail will be brushy and scratchy, particularly in summer.
+- Parts of the trail will be brushy and scratchy, particularly if the hike is scheduled during summer.